Bridal Veil Falls

 What's unique about this falls is that you could once drive a car behind them!
-US Hwy.
-64 used to pass behind the falls until it was re-routed in front of the falls for safety.
-Dripping water would freeze into solid ice on the road in winter, and falling ice and rock blocking the road were common.
+The main route of US Hwy.
+64 used to pass behind the falls.
+However, dripping water would freeze into solid ice on the road in winter, and falling ice and rock blocking the road were common.
 US-64 was re-routed in front of the falls, leaving a small loop of road behind the falls for people to travel.

 - Height: 40 ft